 You can buy colour themed accessories

 I always loved my friend’s hot pink pram.
-I had a green one because I had surprise babies and as it turned out… I had two girls.
-I would have loved a pink pram.
+Buying a green one because I had surprise babies and as it turned out… I had two girls.
+Would have loved a pink pram.
 I did settle for a purple stroller in the toddler years but that was nowhere near as fun as my friend’s pink pram.
 And why stop there?
 Nappy bags, blankets… we had truckloads of lemon, lime, white and grey because nobody dared go for pink or blue without knowing who was arriving shortly.